suyogswami/AI-Inference-Engine-for-Wumpus-world/readme.md

 How to run the code:
 Copy all the unzipped folder to omega.
-On the comand line in omega type the following command: pyhton check_true_false_suyogs.py a.txt b.txt c.txt and hit enter
+On the comand line in omega type the following command:

+python check_true_false_suyogs.py a.txt b.txt c.txt and hit enter

 The file a.txt contain the KB for the wumpus rules.
 The file b.txt contain the additional KB containing 48 additonal rules